certik/theoretical-physics/src/math/other.rst

 This notation allows us a very convenient computation, as shown in the following examples.
-First, when computing a variation of some integral, when can interchange $\delta$ and $\int$:
+First, when computing a variation of some integral, we can interchange $\delta$ and $\int$:

 .. math::